ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Reliable: All designs should work predictably and reliably.
 - Libre: The designs should follow the principles needed to ensure they are freely usable, drafted here under "Licensing".
   - Any external dependencies of the project should be libre, so they can be forked and maintained if necessary.
+- Incremental: This project should be attempted in an incremental, scalable manner, rather than creating a complex system that would need to be implemented all at once to be effective.
+That way, small improvements can be made without attempting the insurmountable task of improving larger components of society at once.
+This incremental development would also allow using the strengths of other current and future projects and systems, and collaborating with and complementing them more effectively.

 ### Licensing